Japan Chair | House of Finn Juhl

 Serene Simplicity in its Finest Form

-The Japan Chair is defined by its elegant frame which is visible from every angle.
-The curvy shape radiates serene simplicity and is a reference to a traditional Japanese temple door.
+The Japan Chair is defined by its elegant frame, which is visible from every angle.
+The curvy shape radiates serene simplicity and serves as a reference to a traditional Japanese temple door.

-Finn Juhl’s partnership with the furniture manufacturer France & Son gave birth to a series of furniture well-suited for industrial production, while staying true to the ideals of organic shapes within simple designs that reigned in the 1950s.
-The most famous example of this cooperation is probably the Japan Series from 1957, which consists of a lounge chair, a footstool, a two seater sofa and a three seater sofa.
+Finn Juhl’s partnership with the furniture manufacturer France & Son gave birth to a series of furniture well-suited for industrial production while staying true to the ideals of organic shapes within the simple designs that reigned in the 1950s.
+The most famous example of this collaboration is probably the Japan Series from 1957, which consists of a lounge chair, a footstool, a two-seater sofa and a three-seater sofa.

 The Japan Chair in walnut with 'Rami' upholstery in the colour '6810'.